 The key to negotiating payments in a licensing deal is to understand the terminology.
 Below are some definitions.

 One-time license fee.
 On rare occasions, a licensee may pay you a "one-time license fee" at the time of signing the agreement.
 This fee differs from an advance because it is not deducted from royalties.
+It is simply a sum of money, usually given instead of any payments down the road.
+This sort of deal is good for you if you believe the product being licensed will not actually sell very well; if it does sell well, you may feel foolish for giving up the income stream.

 Gross and net sales.
 "Gross sales" refers to the total amount billed to customers who buy the product containing the licensed artwork.
 "Net sales" are usually defined as the licensee's gross sales minus certain deductions.
 In other words, the licensee calculates the total amount billed to customers and deducts certain items, such as the costs of goods, before calculating and paying the royalty.